voxpupuli/puppet-icinga2/README.md

 Name of the feature.
 This name is used for the corresponding configuration file.

 #### Defined type: `icinga2::object`
 This defined type is used by all object defined types as bases.
-In can generally create Icinga2 objects.
+In can generally create Icinga 2 objects.

 ##### `ensure`
 Set to present enables the object, absent disabled it.
 Defaults to present.